Ahmadalhindi/lithium-battery-recycle-blog/README.md

 </p>

 ## Post Detail
-This page allows visitors to read the full blog post, and allows the registered users to interact with each other and with the admin by leave comments and likes.
+This page allows visitors to read the full blog post and allows the registered users to interact with each other and with the admin by leaving comments and likes.
 - **Blog full display section**
   - Image
   - Title